Minority shareholders denounce Brazil's Americanas for 'multi-billion fraud'

 ($1 = 5.1436 reais)

-(Reporting by Rodrigo Viga Gaier, Andre Romani and Gabriel Araujo; Editing by Mark Porter)
+(Reporting by Rodrigo Viga Gaier, Tatiana Bautzer, Andre Romani and Gabriel Araujo; Editing by Mark Porter and Josie Kao)

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))